Building Inclusive Workplaces.

-Point 3: Yes, people!
+Point 3: Yes, the people!

 This doesn’t mean you can’t push people in one direction or another and get temporary performance.
-Of course we can and we do.
+Of course, we can, and we do.
 Many approaches to change still rely on models of behaviour that relate to people as one element within a complicated, but predictable machine.
 Push this lever, throw that switch and “hey presto” things will change.

-The Gallup survey (2017) on worker engagement showed a staggering 87% of workers worldwide are not engaged at work, findings that reveal a strong relationship to decreased performance on many levels.
+The Gallup survey (2017) on worker engagement showed a staggering 87% of workers worldwide are not engaged at work, findings that reveal a decreased performance on many levels.
 As a result, we now see many companies getting concerned about engagement but not doing anything substantially different in how they relate to their people.

 We believe the key to unlocking performance is simple.
-It means leaders must confront the messy, unpredictable world of people.
+It means leaders must confront the unpredictable world of people.
 Although not easy, the rewards are significant.

 Make Performance Why-Based: We believe many of the change methodologies that are commonplace these days can often generate short-term, temporary performance improvements.
-But after a while, people will migrate toward what matters most to them, to their core beliefs and deep purpose.
+Then after a while, people will migrate toward what matters most to them, to their core beliefs and deep purpose.
 Therefore, the first key to unlocking performance starts with a Higher Purpose (Why).
 The Why-Based approach addresses change from the inside out and relates to people as the source of solutions rather than a problem to be solved.

 creative but sometimes we get in our own way: this is interference.
-There are many kinds of interference, those that come from within such as self-doubt and self-criticism.
-Then, there is what comes from the outside, but destroys performance, such as a demeaning boss or an overly complicated work process that inhibits productivity and learning.
-Removing interference is one of the best ways to unlock and grow potential.
+There are many kinds of interference, those that come from within such, as self-doubt and self-criticism.
+Then, there is what comes from the outside, such as a demeaning boss or an overly complicated work process that inhibits productivity and learning.
+This destroys performance and removing this interference is one of the best ways to unlock and grow potential.